shresthrajgupta/gmdb/README.md

 ***

 ### Features
-- **User Authentication**: Secure login and signup functionality to protect user data
+- **User Authentication**: Secure login and signup functionality with JWT-based authentication
-- **Game Tracking**: Add games to your list and update their status (Playing, Completed, etc.)
+- **Game Tracking**: Add games to your personal collection and update their status
-- **Search Functionality**: Search for games to add to your collection
+- **Search Functionality**: Powerful search feature to discover and add games to your collection
+- **Rating System**: Rate games on a scale and share your personal gaming experiences
-- **Responsive Design**: Optimized for various devices to ensure a seamless user experience
+- **Responsive Design**: Fully optimized for desktop, tablet, and mobile devices

 ***

 ### Technologies Used
-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend**: React.js
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB
 - **Authentication**: JSON Web Tokens (JWT)